Mindfulness-based cognitive therapy

-CBT-inspired methods are used in MBCT, such as educating the participant about depression and the role that cognition plays within it.
-MBCT takes practices from CBT and applies aspects of mindfulness to the approach.
-One example would be "decentering", a focus on becoming aware of all incoming thoughts and feelings and accepting them, but not attaching or reacting to them.
+Like MBSR, the mindfulness practice encourages the participant to notice when automatic processes are occurring, and to respond less reactive and more reflective.
+MBCT encourages "decentering," becoming aware of all incoming thoughts and feelings and accepting them, but not attaching or reacting to them.
 This process aims to aid an individual in disengaging from self-criticism, rumination, and dysphoric moods that can arise when reacting to negative thinking patterns.